 History buffs will always have plenty to do in Quincy, MA.
 At Adams Historical Park, you can learn all about Quincy’s famed presidential residents, and see where they lived.
 The USS Salem U.S. Naval Shipbuilding Museum offers another perspective on Quincy’s history, with exhibits on the city’s long history of shipbuilding.
 Other historic sites include the Hancock Cemetery, the United First Parish Church and the Thomas Crane Public Library.

 Moving to Quincy

 After learning about Quincy, we hope you’ll consider making this wonderful city your new hometown.
 Quincy has something to offer everyone, with stunning views, a welcoming community and tons of work opportunities.
-If you have more questions about living in Quincy, what it’s like to move to New England, or need help with your Quincy move, give us a call anytime!
+If you have more questions about living in Quincy, what it’s like to move to New England, or need help with your Quincy move, call our Quincy movers anytime!
 One of our friendly staff members will be happy to help.